Aman035/ts-practice-web/Readme.md

 1. UserForm is implemented as chld of View class using Inheritence.
 This could also be achieved using composition but that would be more troublesome and would be bi-drectional because some generic fn of View would be using specific fn od userForm.
 So inheritence seems to be a better option
 2. Generic type of View - We assumed that only a model can call a View class, hence the type, we could have just created an interface containing on fn and that would also work, but that approach would not have been ideal.

+#### V9

+Created UserEdit , UserShow where we implemented nested element logic by defining regions logic in View Class